spaze/security-txt/README.md

 If you want to decouple fetching the `security.txt` file and parsing it, there's also a possibility to pass a `SecurityTxtFetchResult` object to `Spaze\SecurityTxt\Parser\SecurityTxtParser::parseFetchResult()`.

 ## How to use the validator
-`Spaze\SecurityTxt\Check\SecurityTxtCheckHost::check()` is probably what you'd want to use as it provides the mos comprehensive checks, can pass a URL, not just a hostname, and also supports callbacks.
+`Spaze\SecurityTxt\Check\SecurityTxtCheckHost::check()` is probably what you'd want to use as it provides the most comprehensive checks, can pass a URL, not just a hostname, and also supports callbacks.
 It accepts these parameters:

 `string $url`